oat-sa/generis-auth-keyvalue/README.md

 ------------------------------

-To enable the enable the authentication cache you have to run an install script:
+To enable the authentication cache you have to run an install script:

     php index.php 'oat\authKeyValue\action\ActivateKeyValueAuthentication' --persistence authKeyValue